 The building itself with its surroundings are worth a visit.
 Dating back to 1929 when Barcelona hosted the Expo, the Museum of Ethnology and Olympic Museum was constructed on Mount Montjuic.

-Just many other museums offer free entrance, also Catalonia’s National Art Museum has free entry on Saturdays from 3pm onwards and on the first Sunday of each month.
-Another way to get into the museum for free is to plan your visit to Barcelona around May 18th, or September 11th in celebration of The International Day of Museums and National Day of Catalonia.
+Just as many other museums offer free entrance, also Catalonia’s National Art Museum has free entry on Saturdays from 3 pm onwards and on the first Sunday of each month.
+Another way to get into the museum for free is to plan your visit to Barcelona around May 18th or September 11th in celebration of The International Day of Museums and National Day of Catalonia.

 If you aim for a free 360° view for free, then visiting Bunkers del Carmel is worthwhile.
 You can see La Sagrada Familia and Mount Montjuic from here.

 Known also as El Turó de la Rovira, or simply The Bunker, the place was closed to the general public throughout centuries.
-During the Spanish Civil War in the 1930s, the Bunker was used to defend the city from aerial attacks and housed a number of guns.
+During the Spanish Civil War in the 1930s, the Bunker was used to defend the city from aerial attacks and housed several guns.

-Later, during the Franco regime, the bunkers became a small slam town, known as Cannons neighborhood, and by the 1960s there were 3,000 people living in the area.
+Later, during the Franco regime, the bunkers became a small slam town, known as Cannons neighborhood, and by the 1960s 3,000 people were living in the area.
 Before the Olympic games in 1992, the City Council removed the residents living in the bunkers and placed them in apartments.